Standard Audio-Visual Set-up in Meeting Rooms

 - Brief statement why attending this conference would help your research and career.

 - Letter of recommendation.
 Have a senior person (e.g. Ph.D. advisor, head of department, president of a mathematical society) write a brief letter of recommendation on appropriate letterhead.
-This letter is not needed if you have a minimum of twelve entries in MathScinet.
-If this is the case please state so in your message to email@example.com.
+This letter is not needed if you have a minimum of twelve entries in MathSciNet or other suitable professional database.
+If you are using MathSciNet, please state so and include your “MR Author ID” in your message to SIAM Conferences.
+If using another professional database, provide the name of the database and associated ID or URL in your message to SIAM Conferences.